Today is an excellent day to learn about the health benefits of rosemary.

 It has also been found to have hepatoprotective effects.

-This means that it contributes to protecting your liver, which is a key organ in detoxifying your body.
+This means that it contributes to protecting your liver, which is a key organ for detoxifying your body.

 16. May Repel Some Bugs